 The most commonly used tool to measure asymmetry is skewness.

-This is the formula to calculate it.
-Almost always, you will use software that performs the calculation for you, so in this lesson, we will not get into the computation, but rather the meaning of skewness.
+Almost always, you will use software or a skewness calculator that performs the computation for you, so in this lesson, we will not get into the computation, but rather the meaning of skewness.

 So, skewness indicates whether the observations in a data set are concentrated on one side.

 Skewness can be confusing at the beginning, so a skewness example is in place.